mikrono/tModLoaderWiki_kr_ko/TagCompound.md

 return saveData;
 ```

-Saving individual entries like this is not how we should be using TagCompound.
+Saving individual entries like this is not how we should be using `TagCompound`.
 Here is what this approach looks like in NBTExplorer:
 ![](https://i.imgur.com/puTAMHM.png)

-TagCompound supports Lists of compatible data types, here is a proper approach:
+`TagCompound` supports Lists of compatible data types, here is a proper approach:

 ```cs
 // Save